 Each horizon has its own generalized growth challenges.
 To continue its development, the company needs to define in detail what tasks it will have to solve and how it will deal with these challenges.

 The closest horizon well known to every manager or owner.
 In the near future, it will be important to manage your existing business efficiently by periodically introducing a certain number of innovations that allow you to lead your segment and win the competition.
 In any industry and market, there are always companies that offer new ways of dealing with customer needs.
 These can be new technologies, a combination of customers’ needs, a better service, an improvement of some products, and/or service parameters.
 There are many examples for each market.
 At the same time, each of these examples confirms the need to look for new opportunities for business development.

 And if your company does not so, competitors or new players entering the market certainly do

 The core business of a company always has a certain growth potential.
 However, we should not forget that it is declining over time.
 On this horizon short-term efficiency, cash flow and profit are crucial.
 A stable financial flow is the basis for further development.
-Success ensured by good job of competent executives-practitioners, operational managers, capable of confidently working with the existing business.
-Their main tasks will be operational efficiency, emphasis on cash flow and profit, not forgetting about a growth potential (even a small one) and modernization of existing technologies.
+Success ensured by good job of competent executives-practitioners, operational managers, capable to work confidently with the existing business.
+Their main focus is operational efficiency, emphasis on cash flow and profit, not forgetting about a growth potential (even a small one) and modernization of existing technologies.

 The second horizon defines activities for a slightly longer period of time.